oracle/python-cx_Oracle/doc/src/cursor.rst

     differently than PL/SQL statements.
 For this reason, it is generally recommended to bind parameters by name instead of by position.

+    Parameters passed as a dictionary are name and value pairs.
+The name maps to the bind variable name used by the statement and the value maps to the Python value you wish bound to that bind variable.

     A reference to the statement will be retained by the cursor.
 If None or the same string object is passed in again, the cursor will execute that statement again without performing a prepare or rebinding and redefining.